-Certain privileged operations (e.g., Memory Management) invoked by guest VMs are executed by the hypervisor handling them using mechanisms such as VM Exits (in which operations are processor-architecture specific) or Hypercalls (hypervisor-specific and similar to system calls to OS).
-Lack of proper validation of those operations (e.g., not checking the scope, allowing a full dump of a VM's Virtual Machine Control Block, or input checking) would cause the entire virtualized host to crash.
-This is again a design vulnerability that must be addressed through proper validation and testing of the relevant hypervisor code rather than through deployment and usage tasks.
+Certain privileged operations (e.g., Memory Management) invoked by guest VMs are executed by the hypervisor handling them using mechanisms such as VM Exits (in which operations are processor architecture specific) or Hypercalls (hypervisor specific and similar to system calls to OS).
+The previous subsection presented a scenario where the hypervisor has to execute certain instructions through its hypercall interface.
+A potential security issue with hypercalls is that the lack of Lack of proper validation of those certain operations (e.g., not checking the scope, allowing a full dump of a VM's Virtual Machine Control Block, or input checking) would can potentially cause the entire virtualized hypervisor host to crash.
+This is again a design vulnerability that must be addressed through proper validation and testing of the relevant hypervisor code rather than through deployment and usage tasksconfiguration or deployment procedures.